For Dubia Roaches:

 How To Maximize the Chance of Success:

 Here are our recommendations to maximize the chance of successful delivery, in order of effectiveness.
-(NOTE: “expedited shipping” is USPS Priority Mail, USPS Overnight and FedEx)
+(NOTE: “expedited shipping” is USPS Priority Mail, USPS Overnight, and FedEx)

 When it’s hot (particularly above 85°F): The main cause of loss by far is (a) being out for delivery all day in the heat and (b) being left in a hot location (mail box, porch).
-Avoiding these two things cuts 90% of the risk.
+Avoiding these two situations cuts 90% of the risk.
 A post office hold is usually adequate, but there are other options too.

 Here are our suggestions for when it’s hot, in order of effectiveness: